afscrome/aspire-dotnet-jwts/README.md

 # AspiriFriday.Hosting.UserJwts

 `AspiriFriday.Hosting.UserJwts` is a small Aspire hosting integration that gives you a `dotnet user-jwts`-style developer experience for distributed apps.
+Initial version was built on [AspiriFriday](https://www.youtube.com/watch?v=RGBK63vn3Rc) stream.

 > [!WARNING]
 > This package is under active development.
 The API may change without notice.